robynharrell404/mid-term-assessment/README.md

 I have two 6-sided dice.
 One is a standard die with the numbers 1-6.
 The other has three 3's and three 6's.
 You grab one at random and roll a six.
 What is the probability that you chose the fair die?

+fair die prob is 1/6 and unfair die prob is 3/6

+need to use bayes model to determine prob

 ### Q-09